 Looking for the perfect packing list for Europe?
 In this comprehensive Europe travel packing list, we’ve got you covered with all the essentials you’ll need come winter or summer!

 Are you planning an epic European odyssey?
-Whether you’re island hopping in Greece, visiting famous landmarks in France, planning a romantic honeymoon to the Greek isles, sampling some paella in Valencia, or sipping your favourite Portuguese drinks in sunny Portugal, you’ll want to make sure you have packed all your essentials to make your trip an unforgettable one.
+Whether you’re island hopping in Greece, visiting famous landmarks in France, planning a romantic honeymoon to the Greek isles, sampling some paella in Valencia, sipping your favourite Portuguese drinks in sunny Portugal, or spending a glorious 3 weeks in Europe on a budget, you’ll want to make sure you have packed all your essentials to make your trip an unforgettable one.

 In this Europe travel packing list guide, we cover everything you’ll need to consider, rounding out a comprehensive packing list for Europe in both winter and summer!
 Let’s get packing!